CyberTrackerConservation/aerialsurvey/README.md

 * Instructions for customizing specific parts of the form (e.g., observation types)
 * Setup guidance for installing the form on CyberTracker and integrating with a backend

-Certainly — here’s **Section 2: Features** again, this time with the list icons removed for a cleaner, more formal Markdown presentation:

 ---

 ## Features